 - raising awareness;

 - providing support and assistance to victims of arranged marriages.

-Measures to prevent forced marriage
+Measures to identify and tackle forced marriage